swapperDEV/MemoryGame/README.md

 # MemoryGame
-MemoryGame is a Simple Game which relies on matching tiles https://swapperdev.github.io/MemoryGame/
+MemoryGame is a simple Game which relies on matching tiles https://swapperdev.github.io/MemoryGame/